-Ten years ago, Massachusetts became one of the first states in the nation to move forward with a comprehensive regulatory program to address climate change upon passage of the Global Warming Solutions Act (http://ccc-plans.org/MA-GWSA).
+Ten years ago, Massachusetts became one of the first states in the nation to move forward with a comprehensive regulatory program to address climate change upon passage of the Global Warming Solutions Act (ccc-plans.org/MA-GWSA).

-The GWSA required the Executive Office of Energy and Environmental Affairs, in consultation with other state agencies and the public, to set greenhouse gas emission reduction goals for the Commonwealth to achieve reductions of between 10-25% below statewide 1990 GHG emission levels by 2020, and 80% below statewide GHG emission levels by 2050.

-To help meet these greenhouse gas emission reduction goals, the Massachusetts Renewable Energy Portfolio Standard (RPS) was one of the first programs in the nation to require a certain percentage of the state's electricity come from renewable energy.
-The Massachusetts RPS requires retail electricity suppliers (both regulated distribution utilities providing basic service supply, and competitive suppliers) obtain a percentage of the electricity they serve to their customers from qualifying renewable energy facilities.
-Suppliers meet their annual RPS obligations by acquiring a sufficient quantity of RPS-qualified renewable energy certificates (RECs) that are created, traded, and tracked at the New England Power Pool Generation Information System.
-In order for retail electricity suppliers to meet their annual compliance obligations established by the RPS, they must purchase a number of RECs equal to the percentage of their retail sales for that particular compliance year (http://ccc-plans.org/MA-RPS-summaries).
-The Massachusetts Renewable Energy Portfolio Standard created a market for the development of renewable energy generation facilities, including solar photovoltaic, battery storage, wind energy, or other technologies to sell qualified RECs to retail electricity suppliers.
+The GWSA required the Executive Office of Energy and Environmental Affairs, in consultation with other state agencies and the public, to set greenhouse gas emission reduction goals for the distribution utilities providing basic service supply, and competitive suppliers) obtain a percentage of the electricity they serve to their customers from qualifying renewable energy facilities.
+Suppliers meet their annual RPS obligations by acquiring a sufficient quantity of RPSqualified renewable energy certificates (RECs) that are created, traded, and tracked at the New England Power Pool Generation Information System.
+In order for retail electricity suppliers to meet their annual compliance obligations established by the RPS, they must purchase a number of RECs equal to the percentage of their retail sales for that particular compliance year (ccc-plans. org/MA-RPS-summaries).